keb/keb.now.sh/content/backlog.md

 * METAL GEAR RISING: REVENGEANCE

 ## Completed

+### Ghost Trick: Phantom Detective
+  * **4/5** - A story-driven puzzle/adventure detective story that weaves together themes of mystery, poltergeist, time travel, and the love between owners and their pets.
+Surprisingly heartfelt for a goofy, anime detective story, but about as contrived and convoluted as you'd expect from the director of the Phoenix Wright games.
+All of the puzzles (with the exception of 2 of them...) are clever and satisfying to solve.
+The characters are all distinct and likable in their own respects.
+The ending -- while it certainly threw me for a loop -- made me want to hug my cat.

 ### Gunstar Heroes
   * **3/5** - I know I'll be tarred and feathered for this -- I honestly believe this game to be one of the most overrated games of the 16-bit era.
 I commend Treasure for the spectacle and exhilirating gunplay of Gunstar Heroes, not to mention the fantastic visuals and music.
 But this game is greatly hindered by a frustrating control scheme, and weird imprecise inputs.
 The levels are laid out Megaman-style, but vary greatly in difficulty.
 Some of the boss fights and level checkpoints are just flat out unfair.
 Better enjoyed with a second player.